Game accessories; Bone die (ring and dot)

 The size of dice also varied from the quite large to tiny as did the materials from which they were made including wood, clay, bone, ivory, and in rare cases metals such as silver.
 Loaded dice and shaved dice have also been found and even dice with more than 6 sides.

-Bone dice come as is, and to highlight the dots simple period methods included lamp black or red clay smeared over the surfaces and then the surface cleaned back.
+Bone dice (from cow) come as is, and to highlight the dots simple period methods included lamp black or red clay smeared over the surfaces and then the surface cleaned back.

 Note: This item is a single die.